IBM/event-automation/_connectors/kc-source-geode/index.md

 categories:
   - Technology
 ---
-Geode source connector enables Geode regions to serve as data sources for Kafka topics.
+The Geode source connector enables Geode regions to serve as data sources for Kafka topics.